johnSSG/SimpleDB/README.md

 $simpleDB->query($queryString);
 </pre>

-This method is used to search for object matching a certain criteria.
+This method is used to search for objects matching a certain criteria.
 The query string is formatted like a GET string.
 To continue with our car example, you might search for a car like so:

 <pre>